cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 ### **[RandomSMSLogger](/RandomSMSLogger/)**

-Anonymizes and logs ~10% of received SMS messages.
+Anonymizes and logs 10% of all received SMS messages.

 # Templater